-Machine utilization is pretty simple.
-It’s essentially: actual time a machine is in operation over a specific time period divided by the total number of available hours in that same time period (x 100).
+It’s the actual time a machine is in operation within a specified time period divided by total number of available hours in that same time period multiplied by 100.

-Example: A machine that is scheduled to run 16 hours a day (over 2 shifts) for 6 days a week is available 96 hours a week.
+Example: A machine that is scheduled to run 16 hours a day (over 2 shifts) for 6 days a week is available 96 hours a week (Scheduled Machine Hours).

-So, if a machine runs for 68 hours in a given week, it would have a utilization rate of 71%.
+So, if a machine runs for 68 hours in a given week (Productive Machine Hours), it would have a utilization rate of 71%.

 (68 hours/96 hours) x 100 = 71

-Improve Sales & Make Better Supply Chain Decisions
+Improve Sales and Make Better Supply Chain Decisions

 Generally speaking, production data won't help you "sell" more products.
 But, it could be used to make more informed decisions around sales and what products you run in your plant.